Las Vegas Opiate Detox Center

 While you cannot avoid opioid withdrawal symptoms entirely, having the right treatment can make them more bearable.
 When you choose detox, your clinicians may help you taper the drugs out of your system.
 This means you may take small, supervised doses of methadone or buprenorphine to diminish the severity of your symptoms.
 When it comes to opiate detoxification, the opioid antagonist, naltrexone, can also be helpful in reducing your urge to use.
 As you undergo medical detox, you will also receive therapy and support to help you cope with pain and cravings.

-After 10 to 20 days, your body will be free of opioids and you can move forward with the next phase of treatment, typically an inpatient rehab.
+After 10 to 20 days, your body will be free of opioids and you can move forward with the next phase of treatment, typically an inpatient opiate rehab program.

 Why Choose The Nestled Recovery Center?